 To give you an example of how this works in practice, I’ll explain my own journey to becoming a registered dietitian.
-I completed all the coursework needed at the undergraduate level while completing my doctoral degree at UC Davis.
-I then applied for dietetic internships and was accepted to my first choice, New York Presbyterian Hospital.
+I completed all the coursework needed at the undergraduate level while completing my doctoral degree at UC Davis and then applied for dietetic internships and was accepted to my first choice, New York Presbyterian Hospital.
 I spent a year in the internship receiving practical training in the clinical, foodservice and community areas.
-I then studied for the registration exam and passed.
+Later I studied for the registration exam and passed.
 Since then, I have routinely obtained continuing education credits through conferences, webinars, reading journal articles and publishing my own articles.
 As a registered dietitian, I am well-versed in the science of nutrition and equipped to counsel on diets for various disease states and health-related goals.
 You’ll notice that I reference scientific studies in the information I provide to the public on my blog, such as in this post on sourdough bread.

 What is a nutritionist?